Aurora Luxury Neighbourhood

 Phone: 647-823-6092

-This page is for general real estate information only and is not legal, mortgage, tax, financial, school-boundary, zoning, planning, environmental, conservation, or investment advice.
-Buyers and sellers should verify property details, school eligibility, measurements, zoning, permitted uses, financing, taxes, planning matters, and legal considerations with the appropriate professionals and official sources.
+This page provides general real estate information and is not legal, mortgage, tax, financial, school-boundary, zoning, planning, inspection, or investment advice.
+Buyers and sellers should verify property details, measurements, zoning, permitted uses, school eligibility, financing, taxes, condition, and legal considerations with the appropriate professionals and official sources.

-These sources support general local context only.
-Current listings, prices, school boundaries, admissions, zoning, planning status, land-use matters, and market conditions should be verified before decisions are made.
+Current listings, prices, school boundaries, planning status, services, admissions, and property information should be verified before decisions are made.

 Next Step